Adversarial Purification with the Manifold Hypothesis: Methodology

-Purified examples could be obtained as $\mathbf{x}_{\rm purify} = \mathbf{x}_{\rm adv} + \bm{\epsilon}_{\rm purify}$.
-This approach can be described as a test-time optimization of the ELBO to project adversarial examples back to regions with high posterior $q(\mathbf{z}|\mathbf{x})$ (a reliable classifier on the manifold) and small reconstruction losses (defend against adversarial attacks).
-We train a model with a latent dimension of 2 on the Fashion-MNIST dataset and show examples of clean, attack and purified trajectories in figure \ref{fig:rev_traj}.
-We observe that adversarial attacks are likely to push latent vectors to abnormal regions which cause abnormal reconstructions.
-Through test-time optimization of the ELBO, latent vectors can be brought back to their original regions.
-Compared with achieving adversarial robustness in the input image space, we transform the objective to achieve strong correlations between the classification head and the decoder which is easier since dimension of the latent space is much lower.
-In the next section, we show that even if attackers are aware of the test-time defense, our approach can still achieve reasonable adversarial robustness.
+The test-time optimization of the ELBO projects adversarial examples back to their feasible regions with a high posterior $q(\mathbf{z}|\mathbf{x})$ (regions where decoders and classifiers have strong semantic consistency) and a small reconstruction error (defend against adversarial attacks).
+To better demonstrate the process, we build a classification model in a 2-dimensional latent space (Figure~\ref{fig:rev_traj} (a)) on Fashion-MNIST and show examples of clean, attack, and purified trajectories in Figure~\ref{fig:rev_traj}.
+Correspondingly, adversarial attacks are likely to push latent vectors to abnormal regions which cause abnormal reconstructions (Lemma \ref{lma:lemma_1}).
+Through the test-time optimization over the ELBO, the latent vectors can be brought back to their original regions (Theorem \ref{thm:theorem_1}).

+If attackers are aware of the existence of purification, it is possible to take advantage of this knowledge to create adaptive attacks.
+A straightforward formulation is to perform the multi-objective attacks with a trade-off term $\lambda_a$ to balance the classification loss $\mathcal{H}(\mathbf{x},\mathbf{y}; \bm{\theta}, \bm{\psi})$ and the purification objective $\mathcal{F}(\mathbf{x}; \bm{\theta}, \bm{\phi})$ \cite{mao2021adversarial,shi2020online}.
+The adversarial perturbation of the multi-objective attacks is